MeteorDream/HormoneConverter/README.md

 ## Introduction

-This is a WeChat mini program for hormone unit conversion.
+This is a source code of WeChat mini program for hormone unit conversion.
 Your can scan the QR code below by WeChat to try it.

 ![gh_3e08b8bbcbab_258 (1)](image/gh_3e08b8bbcbab_258 (1).jpg)